 So I get a little more shooting in, a little more exposure to different kinds of guns, and time to tinker.
 But I was extremely shocked to go nine for nine with this gun.

-When I first got my sight picture into this standard three-dot Trijicon-looking sights, I was just unimpressed.
+When I first got my sight picture into this standard three-dot Trijicon-looking sight, I was just unimpressed.

 I was thinking, “No way this is going to be good.” when I started firing not in extreme cadence, just back-to-back controlled shooting, but I was changing targets, two gong targets, two body targets, and I was nailing every single one of them.